gearglow/ReptiliaWithATwist/The List.md

 Over lunch, she had Robbie take their jackets to Madame Malkin for some custom work.
-When they came back the next evening, hers had 'Nemesis' embroidered across the shoulders in glistening blood-red thread.
+When they came back the next evening, hers had 'Nemesis' embroidered across the back in glistening blood-red thread.
 Robbie's had 'Hermes' in a glimmering silver.
 She also placed an order for sets for Luna and Hermione for Yule, and got matching auror-grade mage-space wand holsters for each of them.
 (Robbie didn't use a wand, but the space could be used for anything, so it was still useful.)